RoyaleAPI/cr-api-docs/docs/README.md

 Join our Discord Server at: https://discord.me/RoyaleAPI.

 We are also available as [@RoyaleAPI](https://twitter.com/RoyaleAPI) on Twitter.
 Feel free to drop in a line wherever it is easiest for you.
-Twitter would be the best place for you to stay updated with latest news, features and releases regarding cr-api.
+Twitter would be the best place for you to stay updated with latest news, features and releases regarding RoyaleAPI.

 ## Authors